xmcgyver/vimp_tool_suite/README.md

 	sudo brew install gnu-sed # this is for rplace sudo brew install grep # this is for exluding directories in srch

-Set the files up to work in terminal - there are a number of ways but this the most global approach
+Set the files up to work in terminal - there are a number of ways but this the most global approach - you might need a sudo in front of each of the following commands. (note the ` is the character on the key with the ~, it is not a single quote!)

 	ln -s `pwd`/vimp.sh /usr/local/bin/vimp
 	ln -s `pwd`/mimp.sh /usr/local/bin/mimp